sethtroisi/primegap-list-project.github.io/_posts/news/2019-12-05-sql-schema-for-list.md

     Yng&Ptlr---Jeff; Young and Aaron Potler.
     YPPauloR---Jeff Young and Aaron Potler, as reported by Paulo Ribenboim.

-This list of discoverers was hand-formatted as CSV
+This list of discoverers was hand-formatted as SQL statements.

 ##### A relational database representation of the list of known first occurrence prime gaps